Efficient-Computing-Lab/PEPPER/profiler/README.md

 ```
 ### Run Docker Container
 The following command initiates the Profiler inside a Docker container.
-Profiler requires to interact with a Prometheus endpoint in order to retrieve metrics
+Profiler requires to interact with a Prometheus endpoint in order to retrieve metrics and resource characteristics
-regarding the devices.
+regarding the devices of the cluster.

 The Prometheus monitoring mechanism
 should use [Node Exporter](https://github.com/prometheus/node_exporter)